Saturday, May 16th 12 – 7pm – See Full Schedule Below!

 with Dee, Kelly, & Susan

-Join Dee Farnsworth, Kelly Marie Martin, and Susan Platz for an Old-Time singing jam!
+Join Dee Farnsworth, Kelly Marie Martin, and Susan Platz for an Old-Time singing workshop!
 One of the most joyful aspects of playing old time is singing out with friends.
-Bring your instrument and your vocal chords to join in as they sing and play a few of their favorite old time songs!
-Susan, Dee, and Kelly will provide lyrics and chords you can take home with you.
+Bring your vocal chords (and your instrument if you wish) to learn some classic old time songs with harmony!
+Susan, Dee, and Kelly will walk you through the melody and harmony part options.
+They will also provide lyrics and chords you can take home with you.

 4:00 – 5:00